 Cabin crew, also known as flight attendants, are responsible for the safety and comfort of passengers during flights.
-One question that many people have is where do cabin crew stay when they're not working?
-The answer depends on a few factors, including the airline, the type of flight, and the length of the layover.
+Many people wonder where cabin crew stay when they're not working.
+The answer depends on several factors, including the airline, the type of flight, and the length of the layover.

 Short haul flights

 For short-haul flights, cabin crew members typically do not need to stay in hotels as they can often fly back to their home base after completing their day’s work.
-However, some airlines may provide accommodations for their cabin crew members in case of long delays or unexpected events.
+However, some airlines may accommodate their cabin crew members in case of long delays or unexpected events.

 Hotels